35percent/11tystarter/src/posts/2019-07-03-why-we-are-challenging-elephant-and-castle-plans-in-court.md

 title: "Why we're challenging the Elephant & Castle redevelopment plans in court"
 date: 2019-07-03
 image: img/lovetheelephantbanner.jpg
-excerpt: Southwark Council - demolishing council homes, generating better people
+description: Southwark Council - demolishing council homes, generating better people
 ---

 Twenty years ago, Fred Manson, Southwark Council's Director of Regeneration laid out the aims of the Labour council's new regeneration strategy in industry magazine, the Estates Gazette: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ As the Gazette reported it, this was _"part of a deliberate process of gentrification that will result in social housing being replaced by owner occupied dwellings and developers being given free rein to build luxury flats"_ [^1].